 Award will be given to a Maryville High School student who ranks in the upper one-third of his/her graduating class and plans to attend Northwest as an English, journalism, or mass media major.
 Recipient must have participated in some extracurricular activity connected with the communications area and have demonstrated qualities of good citizenship and leadership in his/her school and community.
 See high school counselor for application.

-Recipient shall maintain a GPA of 3.0, be involved in a minimum of two organizations; one student organization of the University and a second organization through the student's community which is not affiliated with the University, and demonstrate family legacy over generations of involvement with Northwest Missouri State University.
+Recipient shall maintain a GPA of 3.00, be involved in a minimum of two organizations; one student organization of the University and a second organization through the student's community which is not affiliated with the University, and demonstrate family legacy over generations of involvement with Northwest Missouri State University.
 Financial need will be leading criteria.
-Application available at the office of admissions.

 Recipients shall have graduated from a public school district in Nodaway County, Missouri.
 First preference will be given to entering freshmen as well as farm youth.
 All fields of study are eligible.
 See high school counselor for application.